Skip to main content

 3. Drops columns not declared in the model (e.g. email, phone), keeping them invisible to the agent

-4. Applies any rules from instructions.md (default filters, canonical tables, business definitions)
+4. Applies your business rules from knowledge/rules/ (default filters, canonical tables, business definitions)

 5. Returns rows